abrady/Vulk/README.md

 # Log

+## 6/1 pick data

+looks like about 10% of the pixels are covered by the sphere, oh yeah, I remember in renderdoc seeing the projection isn't the same.

+* make the projection the same
+* I should also revisit all the transition shit I did to make sure it makes sense.

 ## 6/1 wtf do we have to do to get this buffer readable

 1. start a single-time command buffer